 HOW TO PLACE WALLPAPER ON THE CORNERS OF WALLS?

-Wallpaper is a great solution for multiple spaces in your home.
-Placing them is not too complicated, but there comes a point that can be complicated.
-It is about the corners and corners, where you must pay a little attention and have some skill to make it perfect.
+The wallpaper is a great solution for multiple spaces in your home.
+Installing it is not too complicated, but there comes a point where it can be tricky.
+This is about the corners and edges, where you need to pay a little attention and have some skill to make it perfect.

-You already know that we are always going to help you with any issue related to wallpaper, so in this case it was no different.
-Today we are going to talk about how to install our planks in these places, which we will call “corners” when the angle is formed inwards and “corners” when it is formed outwards.
+You know that we will always help you with any topic related to wallpaper, so in this case, it was no different.
+Today we are going to talk about how to install our panels in these places, which we will call "corners" when the angle is formed inward and "edges" when it is formed outward.

-We will start by seeing how to wallpaper the interior area of the walls.
-You already know that you can use wallpaper in children's rooms, in your living room or even in your kitchen; so these tips will help you on many occasions.
-You should keep in mind that different types of paper may need a little more or less overlap, but now we see it.
+We'll start by looking at how to wallpaper the interior area of the walls.
+You know that you can use wallpaper in children's rooms, in your living room, or even in your kitchen; so these tips will be useful on many occasions.
+You should keep in mind that different types of paper may require a little more or less overlap, but we'll see that now.

-The first thing you will have to do is measure the gap that you need to cover, from the last plate to the corner.
-Then add a couple of centimeters (or between five and eight if it's a thicker paper) and cut a new strip of wallpaper.
+The first thing you will need to do is measure the gap that you need to cover, from the last panel to the corner.
+Then add a couple of centimeters (or between five and eight if it is a thicker paper) and cut a new strip of wallpaper.
 Start placing it in the same way you have been doing up to this area.

-For the crucial moment of the angle, we recommend that you use a special wide wallpaper spatula, or even a long ruler.
-Press the material well so that it is fixed to the corner.
-Then, we will also press the remaining two centimeters against the adjacent wall, and this will be our overlap.
+For the crucial moment of the angle, we recommend that you use a special wide spatula for wallpaper, or even a long ruler.
+Press the material well so that it adheres to the corner.
+Then, the two excess centimeters will also be pressed against the adjacent wall, and this will be our overlap.

-Now it's time to place the wallpaper on the other part, which is not too complicated if you are using thin paper.
-You will only have to take a strip and cover the overlap that we created before, crossing to the other wall and perfectly aligning the patterns so that the result is aesthetic.
-Remember to use a level or plumb line to make sure it is perfectly straight, as corners are not always straight.
+Now it's time to place the wallpaper on the other side, which is not too complicated if you are using a thin paper.
+You just need to take a strip and cover the overlap we created earlier, crossing to the other wall and perfectly aligning the patterns so that the result is aesthetic.
+Remember to use a level or a plumb line to ensure it is perfectly straight, as corners are not always straight.

-As it is a low-weight wallpaper, the small overlap of two centimeters on each side will not be visible optically.
-The same does not happen when they are thick papers, which is why we recommend leaving a little more margin and putting into practice the technique called double joint cutting.
+When it comes to wallpaper, the small overlap of two centimeters on each side will not be visually noticeable.
+The same is not true for thick papers, which is why we recommend leaving a bit more margin and applying the technique called double cut joint.

 Wallpapering corners with overlapping thick papers